 I'm a security researcher, and I found a vulnerability with Dropbox.
 How do I report it?

 Our responsible disclosure policy promotes the discovery and reporting of security vulnerabilities.
-If you're a security researcher and you think you've found a vulnerability with Dropbox, please follow these steps:
+If you're a security researcher and you think you've found a vulnerability with Dropbox, do the following:

-Dropbox will not sue you or ask law enforcement to investigate if you comply with these instructions.
-Dropbox spotlights researchers who contribute to the security of Dropbox by recognizing them on HackerOne.
+Dropbox won't sue you or ask law enforcement to investigate if you comply with these instructions.
+Dropbox spotlights researchers who contribute to the security of Dropbox by recognizing them on Bugcrowd.

-Dropbox doesn't provide for client-side encryption.
+Dropbox doesn't offer client-side encryption.
 Dropbox also doesn't support the creation of your own private keys.
 However, Dropbox users are free to add their own encryption.
 There are many third party applications that provide encryption at both the file and container level.
 Visit our community forums for more information.

 The security of your data is our highest priority and all files stored on Dropbox servers are encrypted.
 Learn more about Dropbox security.